dalabdgw/Piano-Education-Application/README.md

             <br>
                 <hr>
                 <h4> Time - Amplitude chart </h4>
                 <p>The x-axis represents time and the y-axis represents amplitude.
 The amplitude change corresponding to the time of the sound data is visualized and shown.
-You can also move the scrollbar below to cut and view only the information on the desired section.</p>
+You can also move the scrollbar below to cut and view only the information on the desired section.
+The graph has several colored regions, which represent a specific amplitude range. <br><br>
+Red: 6000<br>
+Blue: 4500-6000<br>
+Orange: 3000-4500<br>
+Yellow: 1500-3000<br>
+Green: 0-1500</p><br>
                 <br>
                 <br>
                 <h4> Code - Pitch chart </h4>